The STEM Saturdays Program

 Lunch, snack, and Metrocards provided.

 Taught by Cooper Union undergraduates and graduate students, called ‘mentors’, high school students develop skills to design, analyze, build, test, and present their solution to a real-world engineering problem.
-The STEM Saturdays Program has been awarded grants by both the Alfred P. Sloan Foundation and the Pinkerton Foundation to continue these experiences for the 2017-2018 calendar year.
+The STEM Saturdays Program has been awarded grants by both the Alfred P. Sloan Foundation, the Pinkerton Foundation, and the Jon Ben Snow Memorial Trust.

 The daily schedule is divided into a morning session, a working lunch, and an afternoon session.
 The morning session focuses on fundamental knowledge-building where students are given a lesson on a specific topic and/or skill.
 During the working lunch, the students watch a video lecture or presentation (20 minutes) on a topic that is timely and relevant to their academic development.
 A half hour is then spent mentoring students on a discussion of the video and how the topic discussed relates to their lives.
 The afternoon session is then dedicated to applying the fundamental skills taught in the morning to the problem they are solving.